 Seller’s market, meet buyer’s market — or at least, something a lot more like it.

-Realty data in Grand Forks show that, from 2015 to 2018, prices have stayed relatively flat and the amount of available housing stock — relative to buyers’ appetites — has increased.
+Realty data in Grand Forks shows that, from 2015 to 2018, prices have stayed relatively flat and the amount of available housing — relative to buyers’ appetites — has increased.
 It comes after years of a much warmer market, say local Realtors, as well as long-held city hopes that housing in the area would become more affordable.

 “I think most people that are in the industry anticipated a slowdown,” Mike Opp, a broker with Oxford Realty, said of the current market, especially following hotter home buying in the 2010s.
 “Some to varying extremes, I guess.”

 It means inventory is catching up to activity, according to Jon Broden, a local realtor at Berkshire Hathaway HomeServices.

 “It’s not really into the territory of being a strong buyer’s market yet," he said.
 "It’s just into the territory of being a balanced market.”

 Broden illustrated the change with a simple statistic: the total number of listings in the Grand Forks market divided by the number of purchases in a given month — for example, 20 homes bought in a month when there were 100 listings would mean about five months of inventory are available.